-* Wholesale nitrogen, phosphate sales volumes also seen lower
+* Wholesale nitrogen, phosphate sales volumes also seen

 * Says customer demand delayed across all three nutrients

 * Shares fall 2.4 percent in New York